osism/documentation/source/configuration/cookiecutter.rst

 .. note::

-   To gain access to the cookiecutter repository, please send a request to info@betacloud-solutions.de.
+   To gain access to the configuration repository for your customer specific infrastructure, please send a request to info@betacloud-solutions.de.

-To prepare the configuration repository, you need the tool `Cookiecutter <https://github.com/audreyr/cookiecutter>`_.

 Preparations
 ============

-You need a Git repository to store the configuration of the environment.
-It has to be accessible from the manager node.
-A SSH deploy/access key for read-only access is sufficient.
+A Git repository is required to store the configuration for your specific infrastructure.
+The manager node needs to have access to this repository.
+An SSH deploy/access key for read-only access is sufficient.

-Before you create the configuration, you need some basic information:
+Before creating the configuration repository, infrastructure specific information needs to be provided:

 * NTP servers
 * DNS servers